 - Weekly online sessions for each unit.

 - Weekly face-to-face workshops on Tuesdays from 1.00pm-3.00pm at Southport to actively demonstrate your progression of skills and knowledge on Mondays 3.00pm-5.00pm at Southport (subject to change).
 Please note that the workshop frequency, day and time may be adjusted throughout the program depending on student attendance and student numbers.
 It is strongly advisable to attend the weekly workshop to practice skills and gain understanding of your assessment requirements.

 - Provide First Aid will be held from 8.00am-5.00pm (day to be advised) at Southport.

 Your total weekly hours for study will be approximately 20-35 hours per week plus any vocational placement requirement.

-The vocational placement requirement for this program is 120 hours, which may be completed in consecutive weeks during semester breaks or students may have the option to complete their placement in shorter amounts of weekly hours over the two semesters.
+The vocational placement requirement for this program is 120 hours.
+This may be completed in consecutive weeks during the semester.
+Students may have the option to complete their placement in shorter amounts of weekly hours over the two semesters, subject to industry availability.